bitterjug/kashana/docs/elm-notes.rst

 - [ ] have a placeholder for new Results.
 And use POST to create a new object when we are sending the contents of the placeholder.

-  - [ ] On the basis that we don't even know the URL of the endpoint to use to save a Result until we know which logframe we're using, I need to switch back to using the logframe id from ``Aptivate.data.logframe.id``.
+  1. [X] 2016-12-20 On the basis that we don't even know the URL of the endpoint to use to save a Result until we know which logframe we're using, I need to switch back to using the logframe id from ``Aptivate.data.logframe.id``.

+  2. [ ]  Add placeholder or 'input' element to the model

+  3. [ ] Render the placeholder

+  4. [ ] Send post on enter in placeholder

 - [ ] The Success class on fields should stay for 2 seconds and then fade.